Cape mountain zebra: Diet

 It has been seen that the Cape subspecies is a climax grazer, meaning it feeds at quite a high level off the ground.
-This means that increasing the abundance of low level grazers such as springbok will reduce grass height to a level lower than the zebra’s biting height, which could have detrimental consequences to the population.
+This means that increasing the abundance of low level grazers such as springbok will reduce grass height to a level lower than the zebra's biting height, which could have detrimental consequences to the population.

 Social structure

 The Cape mountain zebra is not territorial, and populations consist of small groups of two types: breeding groups and bachelor groups.
 A breeding herd consists of a mature stallion and up to five mares and their foals.
 Stallions that cannot obtain mares associate in less defined bachelor groups.
 Once established, breeding groups normally stay together for many years; one stallion in the Mountain Zebra National Park is known to have stayed with his herd for more than a decade until he was at least 17 years old.

 Foals leave their herds on their own accord at around 22 months of age, and unlike the Hartmann subspecies whose mares force foals out, stallions of the Cape subspecies actually try to prevent them leaving.
 This behavior of foals in free-ranging populations could be a mechanism to prevent inbreeding.

 If two breeding herds meet, the stallions of each herd will approach each other and perform a challenging ritual: body rubbing, touching noses and nasogenital contact.
-A dominance hierarchy exists but doesn’t seem to correlate with leadership, which is selected randomly.
+A dominance hierarchy exists but does not seem to correlate with leadership, which is selected randomly.
 It has been observed that the social hierarchy can change due to the birth of a foal: while fertile, lower ranking mares can threaten higher ranking ones, and mares with new-born foals are highly aggressive towards other members of the herd.